 - Bicycles Available

-Junior Pool Suites, our favourite design, follow the crisp, cubist style of the villas, but are rather more plush with an indoor plunge pool (with underwater music!), Jacuzzi bath and a private outdoor seating area.
-The Spa Pool Suites are similar but have the added decadence of an indoor/outdoor Jacuzzi pool with fibre optic lighting, and an outdoor rain shower.
+Junior Pool Suites are more plush with indoor plunge pools (with underwater music!), Jacuzzi baths and private outdoor seating areas.
+The Spa Pool Suites are similar but have the added decadence of an indoor/outdoor Jacuzzi pool with fibre optic lighting, and an outdoor rain shower, although no sea view.

-For families, there's a gorgeous 2-bedroom Lighthouse, which sleeps up to 7 with 2 double bedrooms, space for additional beds, a sitting room, sundecks, an observation lounge, a 2nd-floor living room and a private pool in its own walled grounds.
-Book early as it's one of a kind.
+Perfect for families, the unique Lighthouse sleeps up to 7 with 2 double bedrooms, space for additional beds, 2 sitting rooms, sundecks, an observation lounge, and a private pool in its own walled grounds.

 - Air conditioning